📝 All Notetag, Comments, Conditional Branch and Movement Route commands

 <dmg: value>

-Deal a random number from the range 6 - 10
+Deal 6 damage or a random number from the range 6 - 10

 Deal damage from variable id 1 value

-Deal formula damage from a skill in databases called Fireball
+Deal damage from a skill in databases called Fireball, using its formula and traits

 Deal damage using parameter Attack from actor id 2